jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             'age': datetime.datetime.today().year - year_of_birth,
         }

-  the terminal shows a :ref:`TypeError`
+  and the terminal shows a :ref:`TypeError`

   .. code-block:: python